guilhemmarchand/trackme/docs/userguide.rst

 .. admonition:: Lagging classes override

    - TrackMe will use the higher value between all sourcetypes to define the max overall lagging value of the host
-   - This value can as well be overriden on a per host basis in the host modification screen, but should ideally be controlled by automated policies
+   - This value can as well be overriden on a per host basis in the host modification screen, but should ideally be controlled by automated policies based on indexes or sourcetypes

 Allowlisting & Blocklisting
 ===========================